ghesio/design-pattern/behavioural.md

 The simple approach is, before performing any operation, let the editor records the state of all objects and saves it in some storage.
 Later, when a user decides to revert an action, the editor fetches the snapshots from the history and uses it to restore the state of all objects.

-This may work if the objects involved in this backup and restore operation have relaxed access to fields that need to be backed up (i.e. all fields are public); which usually don't happen.
+This may work if the objects involved in this backup and restore operation have relaxed access to fields that need to be backed up (i.e. all fields are public) which usually don't happen.

 ## The solution
 The Memento pattern delegates creating the state snapshots to the actual owner of that state, the `originator` object.